adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 ![][droid-manifest-packagename]

-The database will be located in `/data/data/_package\_name_/databases` directory.
-Getting to that directory can be a bit tricky since the Visual Studio Emulator for Android uses a disk image file.
-However, Google provided utilities for handling developer connections to devices.
+The database will be located in `/data/data/_package\_name_/files` directory on the emulator.
+Google has provided utilities for handling developer connections to devices (including emulators).
 In this case, we can use the `adb` utility.
 First, start your emulator of choice through the **Tools** -> **Visual Studio Emulator for Android** menu option.
 Click on the **Play** button next to the emulator that you have been using.
 Ensure the emulator is fully started before continuing.
 The `adb` utility can be accessed through a shell prompt (I use PowerShell normally) and it is located in `$ANDROID_SDK/platform-tools`.
-On Windows, this is `C:\Program Files (x86)\Android\android-sdk\platform-tools`.
+On Windows, this is probably `C:\Program Files (x86)\Android\android-sdk\platform-tools`.
 It's a good idea to add this to your PATH.

 Start at your Visual Studio Emulator for Android.
 Click on the **Tools** button (it looks like a pair of right-facing chevrons) and select the **Network** tab.